 4. Examine Your Bottom Line

-Product packaging is where art meets engineering.
+Product premium packaging solutions is where art meets engineering.
 You must protect your product while also showcasing your brand.
 Helpful hints for the packaging process:

 - Plan your packaging while designing your product.